f47iw4/f47iw4/README.md

-Hi 👋 I'm a Sofware Development student and an Information Technology enthusiast.
+Hi 👋 I'm a Software Development student and a programming enthusiast.

-With strong foundations in Front-End Development, CS fundamentals 💾1️⃣0️⃣ and Graphic Design 🎨📸🎞,
+With strong foundations in Front-End Development, CS fundamentals 💾1️⃣0️⃣, and Graphic Design 🎨📸🎞,
 I'm all set to apply my skills in a real-world setting.